todiane/cycle-of-life-p2/README.md

 The technologies used to create this game include

+- Canva to create images
+- Codeanywhere
+- CSS
 - HTML5
-- CSS
 - Javascript
-- Codeanywhere
+- Font Awesome
 - GitHub
-- Canva to create images
-- Font Awesome
+- Google Fonts

 ## **Unfixed Bugs**